 The injection of beams of fast atoms of hydrogen isotopes into the tokamak plasma considerably affects the plasma isotopic composition and the neutron yield [4, 5, etc.].
 For FNS-C/FNS-ST compact tokamaks, the effect of the beam composition on the neutron yield is most significant [8].
 Therefore, the NBI system is considered currently as the key subsystem of the FC.
 Accordingly, the self-consistent calculations of the fueling hydrogen isotope fluxes in the core and divertor plasmas and FC systems are performed using the developed FC-FNS electron model.

 Simulation of FNS-ST operating modes with heating by D+T-, D- or T-injectors 6 MW for various values of the main plasma density and ion diffusion coefficients made it possible to find the neutron flux as a D+T fusion reaction function (accounting for the beam fraction) vs the tritium fraction in the plasma core.
-The fuel flow components in the facility fuel cycle systems were calculated by SOLPS, ASTRA, and FC-FNS codes,, being provided by various injection systems - pellet injectors, fast atom beams, and gas puff to the vacuum chamber.
+The fuel flow components in the facility fuel cycle systems were calculated by SOLPS, ASTRA, and FC-FNS codes, being provided by various injection systems - pellet injectors, fast atom beams, and gas puff to the vacuum chamber.
 It was shown that the plasma core fueling by neutral beams and neutral fluxes from the divertor is not sufficient to maintain the required plasma density level.

 In the window of working parameters the plasma core density ne and particles diffusion coefficient D/χе its D/T composition are calculated, at which the maximum neutron yield is expected.
 It is shown that with the chosen approach to the fuel cycle architecture (with partial gas exhaust separation from the vacuum chamber – 20-60%) for all considered beam regimes, the neutron yield is limited by the plasma core isotopic composition that depends on the divertor plasma composition.
 An approach was considered for controlling the isotopic composition in a divertor plasma using monoisotopic gas puffing into the vacuum chamber being based on the hydrogen isotopes separation of full exhaust gas flow pumped out from the divertor.